h7b/h7b-dendron-netlify/vault/notes.tutorial.stock-valuation.md

 2 categories of valuation models
 - absolute
   - attempt to find the intrinsic or "true" value of an investment based only on fundamentals, such things as dividends, cash flow, and the growth rate for a single company and not worry about any other companies
-  - notable method: Discounted Cash Flow model (DCF), Dividend Discount Model (DDM)
+  - notable method: Discounted Cash Flow model (DCF) and its variant Dividend Discount Model (DDM)
 - relative
   - compare the company in question to other similar companies.
 These methods involve calculating multiples and ratios, such as the price-to-earnings (P/E) ratio, and comparing them to the multiples of similar companies
   ![relative-valuation](https://cdn.corporatefinanceinstitute.com/assets/valuation-multiples-1200x720.png){max-width: 300px, display: block, margin: 0 auto}